How do you prepare as your child gets ready to study abroad? Here are some handy tips before they board the plane…

 Consider your child’s lifestyle

-Think about where your child is headed and what kind of lifestyle they might be leading there.2 If they are heading to a bustling city, then pack comfortable shoes for lots of walking.2 Also consider what the local community might be like when your child is packing.2 If they are going to quite a conservative country or area, then keep that in mind when packing and bring clothing that adheres to societal expectations.2
+Think about where your child is headed and what kind of lifestyle they might be leading there.2 If they are heading to a bustling city, then pack comfortable shoes for lots of walking.2 Also consider what the local community might be like when your child is packing.2 If they are going to quite a conservative country/region or area, then keep that in mind when packing and bring clothing that adheres to societal expectations.2

 Wherever your child may be along the journey to studying abroad, we are here to help make that journey smoother.
 Speak to your Relationship Manager to find out how you can take advantage of our banking solutions designed to meet your child’s educational needs abroad.

-Transitioning from secondary school to university can be daunting enough, let alone having to do it in a foreign country thousands of kilometres away from home and family.
+Transitioning from secondary school to university can be daunting enough, let alone having to do it in a foreign country/region thousands of kilometres away from home and family.
 So, here are some useful tips to help guide your child through it so that they can fully enjoy their experience of studying abroad.

 Research before they arrive